Skip to content

 • File names are case-sensitive on Linux.
 If links are broken, check that the case matches.

 The import process never deletes your source files.
+For Obsidian, a new workspace folder is created alongside the vault.
 For Logseq, a backup is created in the same directory.
 For Roam, the original JSON export is untouched.
 Keep these originals for at least a few weeks while you verify everything transferred correctly.

 SourceMethodConversion needed